 DIANNA FRID

-Dianna Frid’s artist’s books and mixed-media works make visible the tactile and pre-verbal manifestations of language.
-She employs sewing as a prevalent method for interacting with materials such as graphite, rocks, and metals.
-With these substances, Frid explores relationships between the time of writing and sewing, and the overlaps of transcription, translation, and legibility.
+Dianna Frid is an artist working at the intersection of material texts and textiles.
+Her artist’s books and mixed-media works make visible the tactile manifestations of language.
+In her work, thread is a vehicle for exploring the relationships between writing and drawing, and the overlaps of transcription, translation, and legibility.

-Frid was born in Mexico City, where she was first exposed to textiles as complex codes of material writing.
+Frid was born in Mexico City where she was first exposed to textiles as complex codes of material writing.
 At the age of fifteen she immigrated, with her family, to Vancouver, Canada.
-These and other points of reference help her situate her work alongside lineages that embrace art and needlework without framing them in hierarchical opposition.
+These and other points of reference help her situate her work alongside lineages that embrace art and needlework without placing them in hierarchical opposition.
 Time, Rhythm, Process, and Matter are never in opposition.

-Dianna Frid is Professor in the Art Department at the University of Illinois at Chicago.
+Dianna Frid is Professor in the Art Department at UIC.
 Her work has been exhibited nationally and internationally.
-Frid has received numerous grants including a 3Arts Next-Level Award, as well as support from the Canada Council for the Arts, the Illinois Arts Council and the Chicago Department of Cultural Affairs and Special Events.
+She has received various grants, including a 3Arts Award and support from the Canada Council for the Arts.

 English is Dianna Frid's stepmother tongue.